GeoffCox/sterling-svelte/src/routes/components/Select.md

 # Select

-Select provides a list of items that dropdown when clicked and single selection.
+Select provides a dropdown list of options allowing one to be selected.

 <script>
     import Example from '../_examples/SelectExample.svelte';